History of Zionism (pre-1948): Early British and American support for a Jewish state in Palestine

 At the urging of Lord Shaftesbury, Britain established a consulate in Jerusalem in 1838, the first diplomatic appointment in the city.
 In 1839, the Church of Scotland sent Andrew Bonar and Robert Murray M'Cheyne to report on the condition of the Jews there.
 The report was widely published and was followed by Memorandum to Protestant Monarchs of Europe for the restoration of the Jews to Palestine.
 In August 1840, The Times reported that the British government was considering Jewish restoration.
 Correspondence in 1841–42 between Moses Montefiore, the President of the Board of Deputies of British Jews and Charles Henry Churchill, the British consul in Damascus, is seen as the first recorded plan proposed for political Zionism.

 Lord Lindsay wrote in 1847: "The soil of Palestine still enjoys her sabbaths, and only waits for the return of her banished children, and the application of industry, commensurate with her agricultural capabilities, to burst once more into universal luxuriance, and be all that she ever was in the days of Solomon."

 In 1851, correspondence between Lord Stanley, whose father became British Prime Minister the following year, and Benjamin Disraeli, who became Chancellor of the Exchequer alongside him, records Disraeli's proto-Zionist views: "He then unfolded a plan of restoring the nation to Palestine—said the country was admirably suited for them—the financiers all over Europe might help—the Porte is weak—the Turks/holders of property could be bought out—this, he said, was the object of his life..."
 Coningsby was merely a feeler, my views were not fully developed at that time—since then all I have written has been for one purpose.
 The man who should restore the Hebrew race to their country would be the Messiah—the real saviour of prophecy!"
 He did not add formally that he aspired to play this part, but it was evidently implied.
 He thought very highly of the capabilities of the country, and hinted that his chief object in acquiring power here would be to promote the return".
 26 years later, Disraeli wrote in his article entitled "The Jewish Question is the Oriental Quest" (1877) that within fifty years, a nation of one million Jews would reside in Palestine under the guidance of the British.

-Moses Montefiore visited the Land of Israel seven times and fostered its development.
+Moses Montefiore, who visited multiple countries to help alleviate the oppression of their local populations of Jews, visited Palestine seven times.
+He sought to develop the self-reliance of the Jewish community, so there was not a need to rely on support from the diaspora.
+Through these efforts he helped to establish settlements outside of Old Jerusalem, where the majority of the Jewish community lived.

 In 1842, Joseph Smith, founder of the Latter Day Saints movement, sent a representative, Orson Hyde, to dedicate the land of Israel for the return of the Jews.
 Protestant theologian William Eugene Blackstone submitted a petition to the US president in 1891; the Blackstone Memorial called for the return of Palestine to the Jews.